dangoslen/dangoslen-me-site/content/blog/getting-stuff-done.md

 For far too many devs, this situation is _painfully_ relatable.

 For all the promises of Agile software development and tools to facilitate better work streams, many dev teams find it difficult to actually get stuff done.
-Teams are pulled in various directions internally, working alone more than they mean to and constantly being asked to report on items they never committed to.
+Teams are pulled in various directions internally, find themselves working alone more than intended, and constantly being asked to report on items they never committed to.

 But getting stuff done on your software team doesn't have to be so frustrating and chaotic.
 And it starts with a simple shift: